even4void/aliquote/content/post/weaving-stata-documents.md

 \stopStata
 ```

-while processing a `do` file just happens to work:
+However, processing a `do` file just happens to work:

 ```latex
 \processStatafile[output=auto.log,option=tidy]{auto.do}